jhipster/generator-jhipster/CONTRIBUTING.md

 ```
 upgrade to Spring Boot 1.1.7

-upgraded the Maven and Gradle builds to use the new Spring Boot 1.1.7,
+upgrade the Maven and Gradle builds to use the new Spring Boot 1.1.7,
 see http://spring.io/blog/2014/09/26/spring-boot-1-1-7-released

 Fix #1234